jekyll/jekyll/test/source/_posts/2013-04-11-custom-excerpt.markdown

 ---
 layout: ~
-excerpt: 'I can set a custom excerpt with *markdown*'
+excerpt: 'I can set a custom excerpt'
 ---

 This is not my excerpt.